PG (Propylene Glycol) vs. VG (Vegetable Glycerin)

 It isn’t as simple as deciding on a high VG or PG fluid and hoping for the best.
 It all comes down to your equipment.
 If it isn’t suitable for the job, it can lead to unpleasant throat irritation or wicking problems resulting in dry hits.

-- Clearomizer Tanks – The clearomizer is one of the most common styles of tanks for vaping, and include the Mini Nautilus and the Kanger Protank.
+- Clearomizer Tanks – The clearomizer is one of the most common styles of tanks for vaping, and include the Aspire Nautilus series and the Kanger Protank.
 These take coils in the 1.2-2.5 ohms range, and are usually vaped below 15w.
-These are not generally suitable for high VG fluids, as their coils cannot cope well with thick gloopy fluid and can lead to unpleasant dry hits of burning cotton.
+These are not generally suitable for high VG fluids, as their coils cannot cope well with thick goopy fluid and can lead to unpleasant dry hits of burning cotton.
 It is advised to use high PG fluid, or a 50/50 ratio, when using this kind of tank.

-- RDA/Drippers – If you prefer to use a dripper you have a lot more flexibility on your fluid ratio.
+- RDA/Drippers – If you prefer to use a dripper, you have a lot more flexibility on your e-liquid ratio.
 It still depends on what strength coil you use – sub-ohm coils for high VG, higher ohms coils for high PG – but you don’t have to worry as much about your cotton wicking properly.
 As ever, the ratio boils down to personal preference, but the norm for dripping tends to be a 30/70 PG/VG mix.

 Tips for PG/VG DIY E-Liquid

 - Steeping – If you make high VG juice, you might find this will take longer to steep.
 This is especially relevant to complex multi-flavour recipes.
-Single-flavour recipes using a high PG ratio will often take less to steep, and sometimes be ready immediately.
+Single-flavour recipes using a high PG ratio will often take less time to steep, and sometimes be ready immediately.
 You can read more about this in our detailed guide to steeping e-juice.